CDDO FAQ'S and Information

 What is a CDDO?

-Community Developmental Disability Organizations (CDDOs) are local agencies that contract with Kansas Social and Rehabilitative Services and are responsible for ensuring service access and availability within a system of service delivery to persons with developmental disabilities in Kansas.
+Community Developmental Disability Organizations (CDDOs) are local agencies that contract with the Kansas Department on Aging and Disability Services and are responsible for ensuring service access and availability within a system of service delivery to persons with developmental disabilities in Kansas.

 What services does a CDDO offer?